TheDeuceYouSay/SupportArticles-docs/support/mem/intune/device-configuration/deploy-oma-uris-to-target-csp-via-intune.md

 # Deploy OMA-URIs to target a CSP through Intune, and a comparison to on-premises

-This article describes the significance of Windows Configuration Service Providers (CSPs), Open Mobile Alliance – Uniform Resources (OMA-URIs), and how custom policies are delivered to a Windows 10-based device with Microsoft Intune.
+This article describes the significance of Windows Configuration Service Providers (CSPs), Open Mobile Alliance – Uniform Resource Identifiers (OMA-URIs), and how custom policies are delivered to a Windows 10-based device with Microsoft Intune.

 Intune provides a convenient and easy-to-use interface to configure these policies.
 However, not all settings are necessarily available within the Microsoft Intune admin center.
 Although  many settings can be potentially configured on a Windows device, it's not feasible to have all of them in the admin center.
 Also, as advancements are made, it's not unusual to have a certain degree of lag before a new setting gets added.
 In these scenarios, deploying a custom OMA-URI profile that uses a Windows Configuration Service Provider (CSP) is the answer.